-Global south: is made up of Africa, Latin America, and developing Asia including the Middle East.
+Global south: is made up of Africa, Latin America, and Asia including Middle East.

-Globalisation: Term that refers to the increased global interconnectedness of economic, cultural and political structures due to the exchange of views, products, ideas and other forms of culture.
+Globalisation: Refers to the increased global interconnectedness of economic, cultural and political structures due to the exchange of views, products, ideas and other forms of culture.